Find Affordable College Courses

 Orange, CA

-Chapman University landed the #20 spot in the 2023 rankings for the best business/managerial economics programs.
-Located in the midsize city of Orange, Chapman is a private not-for-profit college with a moderately-sized student population.
+Chapman University came in at #20 in this year’s edition of the Best Managerial Economics Schools ranking.
+Located in the midsize city of Orange, Chapman is a private not-for-profit college with a medium-sized student population.

 After completing their degree, managerial economics graduates from Chapman carry an average student debtload of $23,132.